-History and Heritage in Downtown NYC (HHD) is a proposed joint initiative of museums whose mission is history and heritage and are located in Lower Manhattan including, but not limited to: the Eldridge Street Project, Inc.; Fraunces Tavern Museum; Museum of Chinese in the Americas; Museum of Financial History; Museum of Jewish Heritage- A Living Memorial to the Holocaust; Smithsonian National Museum of the American Indian; New York City Police Museum; South Street Seaport Museum; the Skyscraper Museum; and the Statue of Liberty National Monument and Ellis Island.
-The project involves a marketing initiative that will promote downtown as a cultural destination.
-This project will be coordinated with a broader marketing initiative for Lower Manhattan.
+History and Heritage in Downtown NYC (HHD) was a joint initiative of museums whose mission is history and heritage and are located in Lower Manhattan including, but not limited to: the Eldridge Street Project, Inc.; Fraunces Tavern Museum; Museum of Chinese in the Americas; Museum of Financial History; Museum of Jewish Heritage- A Living Memorial to the Holocaust; Smithsonian National Museum of the American Indian; New York City Police Museum; South Street Seaport Museum; the Skyscraper Museum; and the Statue of Liberty National Monument and Ellis Island.
+The project involved a marketing initiative that promoted downtown as a cultural destination.
+This project was coordinated with a broader marketing initiative for Lower Manhattan.

-The objective for this initiative is to revitalize the member institutions and, in turn, the Lower Manhattan area by making the public aware that this neighborhood continues to be a destination with a unique cultural identity - one of rich historic significance with multiple venues where visitors can celebrate and learn about New York's heritage and history.
+The objective for this initiative was to revitalize the member institutions and, in turn, the Lower Manhattan area by making the public aware that this neighborhood continues to be a destination with a unique cultural identity - one of rich historic significance with multiple venues where visitors can celebrate and learn about New York's heritage and history.

-This initiative may include, but is not limited to, the following components:
+This initiative included, but was not limited to, the following components:

-- 1. An advertising campaign that will focus on the New York metropolitan area and surrounding suburbs in New Jersey, Connecticut, Long Island, and Westchester County.
-This campaign will attract the "day trippers," who are currently more motivated to visit this area because their close proximity allows them to visit by car or train.
-The HHD initiative will reach these constituents through print, transit, and radio advertising. - 2.
-A brochure that will highlight the institutions and that will be distributed throughout New York City and in other tourist venues in the northeast.
-This brochure will provide general operating information and a map of the area noting where the institutions are located. - 3.
-A twice-yearly calendar and bi-monthly event reminder postcards that will be sent to the consolidated mailing lists of all institutions.
-These communications pieces will establish a new effort for audience development.
+- 1. An advertising campaign that focused on the New York metropolitan area and surrounding suburbs in New Jersey, Connecticut, Long Island, and Westchester County.
+This campaign attracted the "day trippers," who are currently more motivated to visit this area because their close proximity allows them to visit by car or train.
+The HHD initiative reached these constituents through print, transit, and radio advertising. - 2.
+A brochure that highlighted the institutions and that was be distributed throughout New York City and in other tourist venues in the northeast.
+This brochure provided general operating information and a map of the area noting where the institutions are located.

+- 3. A twice-yearly calendar and bi-monthly event reminder postcards that were sent to the consolidated mailing lists of all institutions.
+These communications pieces established a new effort for audience development.
 Return visitors are key to the continued success of the institutions involved.
-Joint event calendars and reminder postcards will notify constituents of the wide offering of programs in the area and will motivate visitors to plan frequent trips. - 4.
-A web site that will support both the advertising campaign and the joint communications pieces.
-A single source for resources and information about the institutions will reinforce the advertising campaign message and the joint nature of this initiative and will be the most cost-effective way for the public to learn more about the museums.
-Recent findings have shown that most visitors plan their itineraries prior to arrival and many of these visitors use the Internet to research their travel. - 5.
-A poster that will visually underscore the identity and message of this initiative and will be distributed to local restaurants and retail stores as well as being available in each institution's shop.
-This poster will highlight the rich diversity of Downtown institutions.

-- 6. A research and evaluation component to assess the impact and value of various parts of the initiative. - 7.
-Finally, the museums will develop joint program days.
-On such days, each of the institutions will offer programming that, combined, will provide a full day of activity.
-By joining together, HHD will encourage visitors to venture Downtown for these unique activities.
+Joint event calendars and reminder postcards notified constituents of the wide offering of programs in the area and motivated visitors to plan frequent trips. - 4.
+A web site that supported both the advertising campaign and the joint communications pieces.
+A single source for resources and information about the institutions reinforced the advertising campaign message and the joint nature of this initiative and was the most cost-effective way for the public to learn more about the museums.
+Findings showed that most visitors plan their itineraries prior to arrival and many of these visitors use the Internet to research their travel. - 5.
+A poster that visually underscored the identity and message of this initiative and was be distributed to local restaurants and retail stores as well as being available in each institution's shop.
+This poster highlighted the rich diversity of Downtown institutions. - 6.
+A research and evaluation component to assess the impact and value of various parts of the initiative. - 7.
+Finally, the museums developed joint program days.
+On such days, each of the institutions offered programming that, combined, will provide a full day of activity.
+By joining together, HHD encouraged visitors to venture Downtown for these unique activities.